rexrainbow/phaser3-rex-notes/docs/docs/button.md

     - `'pointerdown'`, `'press'`, or `0` : Fire 'click' event when touch pressed.
     - `'pointerup'`, `'release'`, or `1` : Fire 'click' event when touch released after pressed.
 - `clickInterval` : Interval between 2 'click' events, in ms.
+- `threshold` : Cancel clicking detecting when dragging distance is larger then this threshold.
+    - `undefined` : Ignore this feature.
+Default behavior.

 ### Events